 Veganism is less of a trend and more of a movement, with concerns now extending beyond animal welfare to include health and environmental implications.
 Veganism, vegetarians and flexitarians aren’t going anywhere anytime soon.
 In fact, Australia is the world’s third fastest growing vegan market.
 The Mintel Food Report 2017 claimed that 14% of Australian’s are avoiding red meat in their daily diet, while 10% said they were eating more non-animal sources of protein compared to a year ago.
 Businesses and restaurants know this too, with vegan packaged to-go food growing in popularity too.

 The thing is, vegans aren’t looking for a limp salad.
 They want meaty flavours, minus the meat.
-We’re talking wild Australian mushrooms, locally-sourced greens and exotic foraged foods to elevate a simple veggie dish.
+We’re talking wild Australian mushrooms, locally-sourced wholesale vegetables and exotic foraged foods to elevate a simple veggie dish.

 Do you agree with these trends?
 What do you think is on the way out?
 Leave your thoughts on what’s happening in the restaurant industry in the comments below.